This section includes information on pre-tour preparation. For more information on touring, download the complete copy of Tour Well.

 - Cultivate your other interests – pack a sketchpad, crossword book, journal – give yourself mental space outside the show.

-- Allocate ?me time? the same way you allocate time for daily routines such as brushing your teeth.
+- Allocate time for yourself the same way you allocate time for daily routines such as brushing your teeth.
 Make self-care a habit, not a bonus.

 CONNECT: Remember the outside world